-If you enjoy curries, you must make this now.
+If you enjoy curries, you must make these curry coconut milk chicken thighs now.
 It is so good, and so simple to make.
 We know we have a winner when Diane’s mom devours a dish.
 She is always a gracious eater, but usually samples like a hummingbird.
 Little sips and nibbles.
-However, this curry coconut milk chicken thighs garnered a hearty eating and a couple days of compliments.
+However, these curry coconut milk chicken thighs garnered a hearty eating and a couple days of compliments.

 It began as a combination of two of our favorites, a nice homemade curry and our baked milk chicken thighs.
-Curries are always great.
+Curries are always great and lends so well to these curry coconut milk chicken thighs.
 It seems like every Asian culture has their own take on curry.
 Spices, thicknesses, and textures all varying.
 There isn’t a right or wrong way to make curry, just as long as you like the flavors and textures.

 We’ll usually start with a light browning of aromatics, garlic and sometimes onions or shallots in oil or butter.
 Then add in our spices.
 If we are feeling ambitious we’ll mix up combinations of favorite spices, toast them, and then continue from there.
 But usually we’ll enjoy the simplicity of a favorite curry blend for the spice mix, adding in an extra spice or two for a customized flavor or additional heat.